 The amount of benefits you will receive also depends on the hospital and doctor you choose and whether they have an agreement with your fund.
 When a fund has an agreement with your hospital and when your doctor participates in your health fund's Gap Cover scheme you are less likely to face out-of-pocket costs.
 If you elect to go to a hospital that does not have an agreement with your fund, you may face significant out-of-pocket costs.

 You should ask your doctor well in advance of receiving treatment to give you an estimate of any amount you will have to pay for your doctor's services that is not covered by Medicare and your health fund.
 You should also ask your hospital and health fund to inform you of any amount you will have to pay for your hospital charges.

 You can ask any health fund about the hospitals and doctors with whom they have agreements.

 You should lodge a claim within two years of the date of the health care service, although some funds may allow claims to be lodged after two years.
 Check with your fund for confirmation of their rules regarding the lodgement of claims.

 Benefits are generally not paid:

 To help you understand what you can expect from your health fund, doctor and hospital, a Private Patients' Hospital Charter is available.
 It will assist you with some of the important questions you may need to ask those involved with your health care.
-Copies of the Charter are available from health funds, the Department of Health and Ageing and the Private Health Insurance Administration Council (PHIAC).
+Copies of the Charter are available from health funds and the Department of Health and Ageing.